adavarski/UAP-POC/saas/aws/k8s/KOPS/README.md

 ```

 and verify that the cluster has been terminated in your EC2.
-And remember, your cluster state is stored in the S3 bucket that you created! (so delete S3 bucket too).
+And remember, your cluster state is stored in the S3 bucket that you created!

+Delete S3 bucket via aws cli.

 ```
 $ aws s3 rm s3://k8s-saas-kops-state-dev/ --recursive
 $ aws s3api delete-bucket --bucket k8s-saas-kops-state-dev --region us-east-1
 ```

+And delete kops user and group using aws cli.

 Check:

 https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances: